GeraldNamgal/web-prog-final-project-2018/README.md

 above the calendar.
 They can also add and delete categories for their memos by hitting the 'MANAGE CATEGORIES' link on the calendar page.
 The 'VIEW MEMOS' link should direct the users to a page that lists all their memos for the month.
 Clicking on the memos in the calendar itself will direct users to a page with that memo's information.
+They can delete a memo from either VIEW MEMOS or from a singular memo's information page.
 The navigation just above the calendar allows users to switch to previous and future months.